Did your relationship turn bad?

 Like in any other negotiations, the smart thing to do is never agree to the initial offer.
 It would require some negotiation skills on your part to settle on a price which works for both parties.
 And the truth is, if you sold them your diamond under dump value, they could easily re-sell the stone at dump value overnight.

-If you are willing to spend some time and experience doing DIY deals, you might want to consider sourcing for potential buyers yourself.
-In general, there are a handful of ways to selling different possessions, and most of these methods can be applied to gemstones and jewelry as well.
+If you are willing to spend some time or like doing DIY deals, you might want to consider sourcing for potential buyers yourself.
+In general, there are a handful of ways to selling different possessions, and most of these methods can be applied to gemstones and generic jewelry as well.

 You might want to make use of well-known forums such as Craigslist or probably contact friends and acquaintances to see if they are interested.
 Also, you could also place classified ads in your local papers or try listing the item on eBay.

-Do take note that your chances of selling and finding a potential buyer is much lower (and more risky) since we are talking about a substantially huge amount of money being involved here.
+Do take note that your chances of selling and finding a potential buyer will be much lower (and more risky) since we are talking about a substantially huge amount of money being involved here.

 If a successful sale happens, the jeweler takes a cut off from the sale.
 With consignment, how fast the diamond gets sold really depends on 2 factors: how much day to day traffic the store gets and how much demand there is for your specific type of jewelry.

-I personally prefer using this method as it saves you a lot of hassle and potential headaches.
+While consigning your jewelry will cost you some service fees, using this method saves you from potential headaches and security risks.
 You see, unless you have the sales experience to filter out potential buyers on Craigslist and eBay, it’s easier to leverage on the reputation of a brick and mortar shop.
 The key to success via this route is to find a reliable jeweler to partner with.

 For diamonds above 0.50 carats, they would be able to provide you a free quote on your diamond if it has a GIA or AGS certificate.
 If you want to consider this option, check in with their live support for more details and see what they say.